For a lot of small business owners, marketing is a mystery.

 Post once per day.
 Twice if you have something that might be really engaging that can’t wait.

 Focus on posting different media types, too.

-Try not to overdo “text only” posts or shared links, which tend to be most small business’ primary post-type.
+Try not to overdo “text-only” posts or shared links, which tend to be the primary post type for most small businesses.

 If you can mix in video content or podcasts, you’ve got a much better chance.

 Master Facebook Live, and you kick it to a whole new level.